Lectionary Bible Studies and Sermons

 Self-sufficiency

-A Rabbi, in a Nazi concentration camp, was faced with the horror of watching his brothers and sisters being gassed.
+A Rabbi, enslaved in a Nazi concentration camp, was faced with the horror of watching his brothers and sisters being gassed.
 He was heard to pray, "Lord, act to vindicate your people", yet there was no vindication, just slaughter.
 In the midst of the horror he finally exclaimed, "there is no God."

-For Israel in Malachi's day, there was a pervading sense that either piety or pragmatics mattered little to God.
-In fact, it was felt that self-sufficiency was more likely to promote success than a piety that attempted to apply Biblical principles.
-Yet, there was a remnant of the people who did not hold with this type of thinking.
+For Israel in Malachi's day, there was a pervading sense that piety mattered little to God.
+In fact, it was felt that pragmatic self-sufficiency was more likely to promote success than a piety that attempted to apply Biblical principles.
+Yet, there was a remnant of the people who did not hold with this thinking.
 For this remnant, there is a coming day when the difference between right and wrong will become manifest.
 In that day, the self-sufficient will be totally consumed, annihilated, while the children of grace will receive the crown of salvation; they will be redeemed as if bathed in the healing rays of the sun.
 When this day dawns, it will be those counted righteous before God who will reign, while the self-sufficient will stand condemned.
 It is then the difference will become manifest.

-God's people today have to wrestled with a similar observation, although not nearly as horrific.
+God's people today have to wrestled with similar observations, although not nearly as horrific.
 Our eyes seem to declare that God has little concern over how we conduct our life.
 In fact, it would seem that the more self-sufficient we are, the more we detach ourselves from Biblical principles, or at least, the more we reinterpret those principles in line with good secular pragmatics, the more we succeed.

 Discussion